-SUNDAY SHORTS is a monthly short film festival at the Montague Arms in Peckham, London.
+SUNDAY SHORTS is a monthly short film festival and script competition in London.

 A great place for filmmakers and people interested in film to meet and discuss ideas.
 Each month, we select the 8 of the short films from around the world, and design a program to be screened on the last Sunday of that month.

 All submissions are watched by at least 2 jury members, rated and discussed.
 We select filmmakers who understand the short form medium, and achieve what they set out to do regardless of budget and experience.

 Shortlisted films receive feedback, and are re-considered for future programs.
 E.g. if we like a film, but agree that it is too long, or the sound poor quality, we will shortlist it and send our notes to the submitter.

 UK-based filmmakers are invited to attend the SUNDAY SHORTS to give a Q&A after their screening.

 International filmmakers are invited to give a Q&A over Skype, or submit pre-recorded answers to screen after their film.

 Here's what some of our previous filmmakers thought: